 Senate blames NNPC, marketers over fuel scarcity

-The Committee Chairman, Sen. Kabiru Marafa, stated this on Monday in Gusau during an oversight assignmnet in the state on fuel situation in the country.
+The Committee Chairman, Kabiru Marafa, stated this yesterday in Gusau during an oversight function in the state on fuel situation in the country.

-Marafa, who was accompanied by a member of the committee, Sen. Abdullahi Danbaba said the inspection was part of the assignment given to the committee by Senate President Bukola Saraki.
+Marafa, who was accompanied by a member of the committee, Abdullahi Danbaba, according to the News Agency of Nigeria (NAN), said the inspection was part of the assignment given to the committee by Senate President Bukola Saraki.

 “I have directed all members of this committee to go back to their constituencies to investigate the problem at the grassroots so that we take approximate measures to address the scarcity.